gaultier/blog/roll_your_own_memory_profiling.md

 }
 ```

 And we're done!
-Let's try it with our initial example (bumping the size of the allocations a bit because pprof ignores tiny allocations for readability):
+Let's try it with our initial example (bumping the size of the allocations a bit because pprof ignores tiny allocations for readability - although this is configurable):

 ```c
 void b(int n, arena_t *arena) {